Correa, Alvarez help Astros take 2-0 lead over Sox in ALDS

 The Astros rolled to a 6-1 win in Game 1 behind a splendid start by Lance McCullers Jr. Framber Valdez struggled in Game 2, allowing four runs and seven hits in 4 1/3 innings.

 The White Sox grabbed a 4-2 lead with three runs in the fifth.
-Luis Robert and José Abreu each hit an RBI single, and Yasmani Grandal added a sacrifice fly.
+Luis Robert and Jose Abreu each hit an RBI single, and Grandal added a sacrifice fly.

 The loss drops the AL Central champion White Sox to 0-6 in Houston this season.
 They are trying to avoid another early postseason exit after they were eliminated by Oakland in the first round last year.